openmainframeproject/zvm-community-tools/ztrust/pki/README.md

 Detached PGP signatures have a file type extension of `.asc` indicating that they are ASCII-armored.
 The full extension is `.crt.asc`.

+## Rationale

+The following observation is from Dan Rathbun, CIO/CISO for several enterprises:

+*"One of the inherent problems of standard HTTPS is that trust put in a website is defined by certificate authorities: a hierarchical and closed set of companies and governmental institutions approved by your web browser vendor.
+This model of trust has long been criticized and proven ... to be vulnerable to attacks ..."*

+This trust anchor is intended to remedy that problem in the context of the mainframe community.